The Invertebrates of Childwall Woods and Fields.

 Common Lime Aphid – Eucallipterus tiliae

-The common Lime Aphid is a highly distinctive species that feed on the underside of lime leaves (Tilia spp.) gathering together on the large leaf veins but also attracted by other adults.
+The common Lime Aphid is a highly distinctive species that feeds on the underside of lime leaves (Tilia spp) gathering together on the large leaf veins to feed and become part of a larger group.
+There’s safety in numbers.

 The aphid in the photo is a winged female.